realityzero/prod-env-variables/README.md

 # Production Environment Variables On Flag

-Use one set of environment variables based on iProd boolean variable value.
+Use either DEV or PROD environment variables based on iProd boolean variable value.
 Sets the env variable scope for whole runner.

 ## Usage